drshahizan/research-design/proposal/proposal24251/Albaagari10/readme.md

 ## Scope of Work

-(a)	The data will be collected from Amazon reviews’2023 Repository.
+- The data will be collected from Amazon reviews’2023 Repository.
-(b)	The programming language that is chosen is Python.
+- The programming language that is chosen is Python.
-(c)	Implementing the VADER and Roberta models for the sentiment analysis (d)	Sorting the customer reviews into positive, neutral, and negative categories.
+- Implementing the VADER and Roberta models for the sentiment analysis
+- Sorting the customer reviews into positive, neutral, and negative categories.
-(e)	Building a dashboard using PowerBi for the behaviour of the customers.
+- Building a dashboard using PowerBi for the behaviour of the customers.

 ---